-The parabolic partial differential equations model one of the most important processes in the real-world diffusion.
+The parabolic partial differential equations model one of the most important processes in the real-world: diffusion.
 Whether it is the diffusion of energy in space-time, the diffusion of species in ecology, the diffusion of chemicals in biochemical processes, or the diffusion of information in social networks, diffusion processes are ubiquitous and crucial in the physical and natural world as well as our everyday lives.

-This book is self-contained and covers key topics such as Lp theory and Schauder theory, maximum principle, comparison principle, regularity and uniform estimates, initial-boundary value problems of semilinear parabolic scalar equations and weakly coupled parabolic systems, upper and lower solutions method, monotone properties and long-time behaviors of solutions, convergence of solutions and stability of equilibrium solutions, global solutions and finite time blowup.
+This book is self-contained and covers key topics such as the Lp theory and Schauder theory, maximum principle, comparison principle, regularity and uniform estimates, initial-boundary value problems of semilinear parabolic scalar equations and weakly coupled parabolic systems, the upper and lower solutions method, monotone properties and long-time behaviours of solutions, convergence of solutions and stability of equilibrium solutions, global solutions and finite time blowup.
 It also touches on periodic boundary value problems, free boundary problems, and semigroup theory.

 Table of Contents

 1. Preliminaries 2.
 Comparison Principle, Regularity and Uniform Estimates 3.
 Semilinear Parabolic Equations 4.
 Weakly Coupled Parabolic Systems 5.
 Stability Analysis 6.
 Global Existence and Finite Time Blowup 7.
 Time Periodic Parabolic Boundary Value Problems 8.
 Free Boundary Problems from Ecology 9.
 Semigroup Method

 Mingxin Wang is Professor of Mathematics at Harbin Institute of Technology, China.
 He has published 10 monographs and textbooks and 260 papers.
 He is also a supervisor of 30 PhD students.